-This convergence criterion is suitable to the robust regression application considered in this work, where $P(x)$ represents some worst-case construction and $\bd{x}^\star$ is a robust model that minimizes the worst-case cost.
-We can also use the stricter criteria considered in \cite{cai2024diffusion} to establish that the norms of the {gradient vector} relative to each variable are small, which allows us to cover the application of the game.
-Nonetheless, establishing \eqref{criterion} is also {a key metric and it} dominates the overall complexity in solving stochastic minimax optimization {problems}.
+This convergence criterion is suitable to the robust regression application considered in this work, where the value function $P(x)$ represents some worst-case construction and $\bd{x}^\star$ is a robust model that minimizes the worst-case cost.
+Note that we can also translate the above stationary point into a game-stationary point by fixing the found $\bd{x}^\star$ and applying gradient ascent to the inner maximization problem \cite{cai2025communication}.